-Merrell is a great example when it comes to being a leader in creating top performing trail-orientated running shoes.
+Merrell is a great example when it comes to being a leader in creating top-performing trail-orientated running shoes.
 Since its inception, the business has involved the development and construction of rugged footwear intended to last on tough terrain.
-Since the debut of their first footwear products in 1983, the brand has evolved to present trail runners with an excellent shoe that would keep them going no matter what the terrain.
+Since the debut of their first footwear products in 1983, the brand has evolved to present trail runners with a great shoe that would keep them going no matter what the terrain.
 One of the results of this evolution is the Merrell All Out Crush Light.

 The overall design of the outsole maximizes grip while minimizing the risk of getting rocks and other debris from the trail caught in the grooves of your outsole, which may cause unnecessary irritation.
 One serious concern about the outsole was the overall durability factor.
 The outsole is almost flawless in design, but running on varying tough terrain type surfaces